lethaldemon/cp4wa-lab/mm/uc1/README.md

 <img src="./images/UC15.png" alt="Watson AIOps Metric Manager" width="900" align="center"/>

-Metric Manager as part of its algorithm perform casual group ( See the [reference](./ref/) section).
+Metric Manager as part of its algorithm perform causal group ( See the [reference](../ref/) section).
+Note the term causal, one may cause the other, not casual as in casual shirt.
 This section shows the casual group of the chosen KPI (Resource: `Server HDD1`, Metric: `Blkwrtnpersec`) for this page (the one that you choose from the previous 4 rows table.)

 Observe that:
 - Metric Manager suggest that the `Responsetime` of `MyWebService` and the `Responsetime` of my applicaiton `Worklight17KYNS` are related or effected by the performance degradation of `Blkwrtnpersec` of `Server:HDD1`.
 Note Metric Manager derived this relationship just based on the ingested data alone, there is no configuration or relationship definition required.